DominicLiebel/GSDB/readme.md

 Models are trained using:
 - Binary cross-entropy loss with class weighting
-- AdamW optimizer with cosine learning rate scheduling
+- AdamW optimizer with cosine learning rate scheduling or SGD (ResNet18)
-- Mixed-precision training for faster computation
-- Data augmentation including rotation, flipping, and color jittering
+- Data augmentation including e.g., rotation, flipping

 The model implementations can be found in `src/models/architectures/`.